The Easiest Fruits and Vegetables to Grow for Beginners

 Garlic can be planted in spring, but fall-planted garlic leads to bigger, better crops.
 Be sure garlic is treated to enough chilly weather while growing or the bulb-like heads won't separate into cloves.
 Learn all about growing delicious garlic at home.

 Strawberries are flavorful edibles that come back year after year.
 You can choose from many types.
 Some send out “runners" that root and create baby plants, increasing your patch for free.
 Learn how to grow your own tasty strawberries in your home garden.

 Whether you like big, beefy tomatoes or tiny cherry and grape types, these heat-loving tropicals are simple to grow in large decorative containers or veggie plots.
 Plant cages help keep them healthy and make harvests easier.
 Just follow these easy steps to grow your own tomatoes.

 Plant zucchini and other squash seeds straight into your garden at the end of spring planting season.
 Eat soft-skinned squash when ripe; store thick-skinned squash into winter.
 Learn about growing zucchini and squash, including their edible blossoms.

 With simple-to-grow fruits and veggies like these, you'll discover just how easy, rewarding and enjoyable growing your own can be.
-As you grow, Sevin® insecticides can help keep your homegrown edibles healthy and pest-free.
+As you grow, Sevin Insecticides and Corry's Slug & Snail Killer can help you keep your homegrown edibles healthy and pest-free.

-Always match your plants and pests to the product label, and choose the pesticide product that works best for you.
-GardenTech and the family of GardenTech® brands are committed to helping you grow beautiful, productive gardens and enjoy all the fruits — and veggies — of your labors.
+Always match your plants and pests to the product label, and choose the best pesticide and slug and snail killer that works best for you.
+The family of GardenTech brands and Corry's are committed to helping you grow beautiful, productive gardens and enjoy all the fruits - and veggies - of your labors.